- Prospective students

 Welcome to Neotropical Montology at UGA

-This virtual platform is one of the initiatives of the Latin American and Caribbean Studies Institute that advances geoecological, gtransdisciplinary research on mountains (hence Montology) of the tropical region of the Western Hemisphere (hence Neotropical), with some ideas, operations, and structures dealing with at the laboratory, classroom, field and virtual levels for mutual benefit of partakers (hence Collaboratory) based at the Geography Department of the University of Georgia.
-This is a research network incubator of scientists and conservation practitioners dealing with issues of current hemispheric concern and relevancy to the sustainability of biocultural heritage of mountain communities.
+This virtual platform is one of the initiatives of the Latin American and Caribbean Studies Institute that advances geoecological, transdisciplinary research on mountains (hence Montology) of the tropical region of the Western Hemisphere (hence Neotropical), with some ideas, operations, and structures dealing with at the laboratory, classroom, field and virtual levels for mutual benefit of partakers (hence Collaboratory) based at the Geography Department of the University of Georgia.
+This is a research network incubator of scientists and conservation practitioners dealing with issues of current hemispheric concern and relevancy to the sustainability of biocultural heritage of Tropandean mountains.

 The NMC has several goals considered tangible research outputs, such as: